mobomo/generator-intweb/readme.md

-# NOTE
+# Web app generator

+[Yeoman](http://yeoman.io) generator that scaffolds out a front-end web app.

+![](http://i.imgur.com/uKTT2Hj.png)

+## Important Note

-This is a fork of the Yeoman WebApp generator that's currently under development.
+This is a fork of the [Yeoman web app generator](https://github.com/yeoman/generator-webapp) that's currently under development.
 It should be treated like beta software (in that there's a chance it may break).

 As such, it's not available on NPM.
 To install it, you can do so directly from GitHub (see below), and then you will have the latest version.

-# Web app generator

-[Yeoman](http://yeoman.io) generator that scaffolds out a front-end web app.

-![](http://i.imgur.com/uKTT2Hj.png)

 ## Features